natallzl/data310/Project3.md

 <img src="zambia_rf_lusaka.png" alt="drawing" width="700"/>

+Similar to the linear regression model, the random forest model tended to over-predict population, except in areas of higher population like the city of Lusaka, where the model under-predicted population distribution.

-Finally, I caluclated the **Mean Square Error**, and plotted the **Mean Square Error, Mean Absolute Error,** and **Root Mean Squared Error** for the predicted vs actual population values.
+Finally, I calculated the **Mean Square Error**, and plotted the **Mean Square Error, Mean Absolute Error,** and **Root Mean Squared Error** for the predicted vs actual population values.
 As seen below, error again tends to be higher in the more highly populated areas of Zambia.

 Mean Square Error: 405,818.6